mandellis/mandellis/README.md

 ### Software and Projects

-- [SolvoTS](https://github.com/SolvoSRL/Solvo): SolvoTS is a pre/post-processing tool that streamlines the generation of analysis input decks for Calculix solver [Calculix](http://www.dhondt.de/).
+- [SimSpace](https://github.com/mandellis/SimSpace): SimSpace is a pre/post-processing tool that streamlines the generation of analysis input decks for Calculix solver [Calculix](http://www.dhondt.de/).
 It can import Step and STL geometries and provides model preparation, mesh generation with full cad-mesh associativity, analysis preparation and results post-processing.
 It can be easily customized and extended to produce run-ready input for additional solvers.

 ### Other resources